rajkar86/shinypipe/README.md

 devtools::install_github("rajkar86/shinypipe")
 ```

 I created these because I was finding them useful for my own projects.
-Some examples of the reusable modules in this package.
+Some examples of the reusable modules in this package are shown below as demos.
+More examples are available in the vignettes.

-## Demos
+## Selected Demos

 ### Develop/Debug from within the shiny app